Blockchain

 Public nodes enforce a per-call gas limit, so a large multicall returns out of gas and the adapter

-falls back to slow per-item fetches.
-Pass a smaller --multicall-calls-per-rpc-request (for example
+cannot hydrate the snapshot.
+Pass a smaller --multicall-calls-per-rpc-request (for example 50 on

 Use a recent target block on non-archive RPCs